Working in the UK during and after your studies

 - can work full time between submitting your thesis for examination and official notification of viva.
 This period is considered a 'vacation'.

-- must return to working hour restrictions from notification of viva outcome and unconditional approval of degree, including time working on corrections.
+- must return to working hour restrictions from date of viva.
 This is considered a return to full time study.
+You are considered to be in full time study until your corrected thesis has been submitted and corrections accepted.

 Working restrictions